-The Morgan Stanley Alliance for Children’s Mental Health enters its next chapter with increased funding and new members to boost support for scalable solutions.
+The Morgan Stanley Alliance for Children’s Mental Health enters its next chapter with increased funding and new grants to boost support for scalable solutions.

-Young people are in the midst of a mental health crisis.
-They face a growing array of stressors, and data on their mental health outcomes show the urgent need for better support.
-The Morgan Stanley Alliance for Children’s Mental Health aims to help address this crisis, expanding on work that has illustrated the scope of the problem and brought together the people and organizations bringing innovative, scalable solutions.
+In today’s fast-changing world, young people face a growing array of stressors, and data on their mental health outcomes show the urgent need for better support.
+The Morgan Stanley Alliance for Children’s Mental Health (the “Alliance”) aims to help address this crisis, expanding on work that has illustrated the scope of the problem and brought together the people and organizations delivering innovative, scalable solutions.

 The Next Chapter

-While there is growing awareness and discussion around mental health challenges, the sector is still vastly underfunded and we believe that the private sector has a critically needed role to play.
+While there is growing awareness and discussion around mental health challenges, the sector remains vastly underfunded, and we believe that the private sector has a critical role to play.
 Many children and families lack access to mental healthcare, and demand is at an all-time high, especially in underserved communities.
-This is the need we aim to address with our new $20 million commitment over the next five years.
-The $50 million total now pledged to the Alliance’s work will strengthen the delivery of results-driven programming and research, advance transformative solutions through our Innovation Awards program, and expand our reach and collaboration to drive more impact for kids of all ages.
+Morgan Stanley’s $50 million support for the Alliance aims to strengthen the delivery of results-driven programming and research, advance transformative solutions through our Innovation Awards program, and expand our reach and collaboration to drive more impact for kids of all ages.

 About the Alliance